fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/08_2way_comparisons.md

 }
 ```

-This is **lexicographical comparison** - in order of priority searches for first pair of different elements and then compares them.
+This is **lexicographical comparison** - elements are compared in priority order.
 This method is short circuited - if high-priority elements are different, the comparison stops on them.
 In our case floor is checked first, if it's the same we move to shelf and if shelf is the same we move to position.

 There is a simpler way to implement above comparison: